yzhangcs/post/README.md

 optional arguments:
-  -h, --help            show this help message and exit --crf                 use crf
+  -h, --help            show this help message and exit --model {bpnn,lstm,lstm_char}, -m {bpnn,lstm,lstm_char}
-  --bpnn                use bpnn
+                        choose the model for POS Tagging --crf, -c             use crf
-  --lstm                use lstm
+  --batch_size BATCH_SIZE
-  --char                use char representation
+                        set the size of batch
-  --file FILE, -f FILE  set where to store the model --threads THREADS, -t THREADS
+  --epochs EPOCHS       set the max num of epochs --interval INTERVAL   set the max interval to stop --eta ETA             set the learning rate of training --threads THREADS, -t THREADS
-                        set max num of threads
+                        set the max num of threads --file FILE, -f FILE  set where to store the model
 ```

 ## Structures